 - Take some photos which chronicle your final weeks of pregnancy.
 You will look back on them in the years to come and wonder at how much your skin could stretch.
 Measure your tummy with a tape measure wrapped around your belly button.
 See how much it grows in the last few weeks.
 Mark this on your pregnancy calendar and watch for increases.

 - Read up on information about childbirth and how to have an active labour and delivery.
 Informed mothers and their partners feel less like observers in their child’s birth and more like participants.
-If you are having a home birth, speak with your midwife about what you’ll need in terms of practicalities.
+If you are having a home birth, speak with your maternity care provider about what you’ll need in terms of practicalities.
 Plastic sheeting, bed linen which isn’t so precious it has to be kept, a warm safe cot for the baby are essentials.
 Make a list of emergency numbers and place them by the phone in case they are needed.

 - Pack your bag if you are going to hospital.
 Don’t forget to include toiletries, clothing for yourself and the baby, nappies, any medication you need, your Medicare Card, Health Insurance details, lists of contact numbers for family and friends and most importantly; your own pillow!
 Remember, you don’t need to pack like you’re going on a Caribbean cruise.
 So if you forget something your partner can always bring it to you.

 For more information see Pregnancy or Week by Week.

 Always consult your physician before beginning any exercise program.
 To reduce the risk of injury, never force or strain yourself during exercise.
 If you feel pain, stop and seek medical attention if necessary.

 These programs have been created by Katie Brown - yoga teacher and infant massage specialist